Salmonellosis: Four-inch regulation

 The regulation was introduced, according to the FDA, "because of the public health impact of turtle-associated salmonellosis".
 Cases had been reported of young children placing small turtles in their mouths, which led to the size-based restriction.

 Regulation elsewhere

 FSSAI regulation

 The FSSAI has been established under the Food Safety and Standards Act, 2006, which is a consolidating statute related to food safety and regulation in India.
 FSSAI is responsible for protecting and promoting public health through the regulation and supervision of food safety.

 The major importance of the FSSAI License is that it ensures that the food is verified chemically and hence is safe to consume.
 'Health before wealth' is a common quote as well as fact.
 Therefore, anything related directly to health is a matter of great sensitivity.

+Research

+Bacteriophage treatment

+Therapy with phages or bacteriophages (viruses that infect bacteria) has been proposed as a treatment for Salmonella infections.
+Bacteriophages have a number of advantages over other alternatives: (i) high efficacy in killing bacteria, (ii) minimal or no side effects, (iii) no allergic effects, (iv) production is rapid and inexpensive, and (v) they are host-specific and therefore do not affect the intestinal microbiota or other saprophytic bacteria in the environmental milieu.

+The use of bacteriophages is effective in the prevention and treatment of bacterial pathogens in animals.
+In the specific case of poultry, good results have been obtained by reducing the infection of Salmonella, E. coli and Campylobacter.
+Until now, the use of phage therapy to control Salmonella in poultry could reduce, but not completely eliminate bacterial colonisation.

+Bacteriophages are suitable to prevent or reduce the colonization of pathogenic bacteria and therefore diseases in cattle, where phages are supplied either individually or in cocktail to farm animals, the routes and methods of application were examined by various authors and the application of phages through oral tube feeding or feed intake showed a reduction of pathogenic bacteria without affecting the intestinal microbiota of the host.
+Current research is focused on improved phage delivery in a manner that avoids decreasing phage titer due to destabilization or inactivation by gastric pH extremes.